lartisan/laravel-preset/README.md

 ### Installation

 I recommend this package on a fresh Laravel instalation to avoid overriding some files.
+Here is the [file structure](#file-structure) of the stubs.
 To install the preset, run

 ```
 composer require lartisan/laravel-preset